Nikeshbajaj/GameOfDotsAndBoxes/README.md

 ## Improve the Code
-**If you are in Game development & AI Stretagy or Planning AI Agent, try to improve the computer player to be more smarter than it is now.
+**If you are in Game development or AI Stretagy or Planning AI Agent, try to improve the computer player to be more smarter than it is now.
 There are flaws in Computer Player's stratagy.
 I won't tell you NOW ;) Explore it and try to fix it.
 Let me know once you do it.
 I would like discuss :)**